silasnevstad/Footy4.0/README.md

  ## Acknowledgements

- Data sourced from FiveThirtyEight and FBref.
+ Data sourced from TheOddsAPI, FiveThirtyEight and FBref.

 <p align="right">(<a href="#top">backop</a>)</p>